prisms-center/CASMcode_docs/_formats/casm/crystallography/BasicStructure.md

 - {: #species } `species`: dict (optional, `default={}`)

   A dictionary used to define fixed attributes of any species listed as an allowed occupant in `"basis/<sublattice_index>/occupants"` that is not a single isotropic atom.
-Allows for specifying fixed attributes of an atom, such as magnetic spin, charge state, or selective dynamics flags, defining molecules, and specifying allowed molecular orientations and fixed molecular attributes.
+Allows for specifying fixed attributes of an atom, such as magnetic spin, or selective dynamics flags, defining molecules, and specifying allowed molecular orientations and fixed molecular attributes.
 See ["Molecule JSON object" format](#molecule-json-object).

   Example: Specifying selective dynamics by species type